hphelion/documentation/CarrierGrade/AdminGuideNew/Config/carrier-grade-admin-system-config-ntp.md

 10. Make sure that the 250.001 Configuration out-of-date alarms are cleared for both controllers.

+## Changing the IP using the CLI {#cli}

+To view the existing NTP server configuration, use the following command.

+	system ntp-show

+To change the NTP server IP addresses, use the following command syntax.
+The `ntpservers` option takes a comma-delimited list of NTP server names.

+	system ntp-modify \
+	ntpservers=server_1[,server_2][,server_3] action=apply

+For example:

+	system ntp-modify \
+	ntpservers=0.north-america.pool.ntp.org,\
+	0.north-america.pool.ntp.org,0.north-america.pool.ntp.org \
+	action=apply

+After changing the NTP server configuration, you must lock and unlock both controllers.
+This process requires a [swact on the controllers](/helion/openstack/carrier/admin/host/management/inventory/host/#swact).

  <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>